a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 clutch

-device used to engage or disengage a driver to a driven unit
+device to engage or disengage a driver to a driven unit

 condition-based monitoring methods